Uphold Cryptocurrency Platform – February 2023 review

 How do I add currency to my wallet?

 There are multiple funding options available with Uphold including bank transfer, credit/debit card deposit and cryptocurrency transfer.
 However, the options available to you may vary depending on where you live.
-For example, if you’re a Canadian user, bank transfers aren’t available, so you’ll need to use either the cryptocurrency deposit or credit/debit card option.
+For example, if you’re an Indonesian user, bank transfers and credit/debit cards aren’t available yet, so you’ll need to use the cryptocurrency deposit option.

 Quick guide: How to add crypto to your Uphold wallet